YingjieQiao/networks_lab2_dev/README.md

       1 | Intro to Algo          | leetcode
       2 | Digital World          | use jupyter notebook
-      3 | Computation Structures | most difficult module in ISTD 4 | Discrete Math          | sutd doesnt teach
+      3 | Computation Structures | most difficult module in ISTD 5 | Discrete Math          | sutd doesnt teach
     (4 rows)
     ```

-    - The POST `file` endpoint is also idempotent because each time a file is upload, a row with the filename as `name`
+    - The POST `file` endpoint is also idempotent because each time a file is upload, a row with the filename as `name` column
-    is inserted into table `file`. because this table does not allow duplicated rows as well, making the same request > 1
+    is inserted into table `file`.
+Because this table does not allow duplicated rows as well, making the same request more than
     once will have the same effect as making the request only once.

     - run POST `/file` with the same payload multiple times: (in this test case, "chinese_meme_1.png")